-Orientation to the routine of the agency and introduction to staff will benefit both the student and preceptor.
-Students are encouraged to request 8 hours of observation experience with the preceptor prior to seeing patients on a progressively independent basis.
+Orientation to the routine of the agency and introduction to the staff will benefit both the student and the preceptor.
+Students are encouraged to request 8 (eight) hours of observation experience with the preceptor prior to seeing patients on a progressively independent basis.
 Students should not use clinical sites for workplace orientation.

 Student evaluation occurs formally twice during the fall and spring semesters (once at midterm and again at the end of each semester) and at least once during the summer semester.
-A written evaluation is completed by each preceptor at each evaluation using the Clinical Evaluation form and is essential for the educational and evaluation process.
+A written evaluation is completed by each preceptor at each evaluation using the Preceptor Clinical Evaluation form and is essential for the educational and evaluation process.
 Preceptors are encouraged to discuss the evaluation with the student, but this is not required.
 Additional methods of clinical evaluation will be used throughout the semester.
 Faculty, students, and preceptors may request telephone and/or email communication in addition to the written formal evaluations.

 Preceptors are expected to intervene directly and immediately should the student provide unsafe or inappropriate behavior in the clinical agency.
-Faculty are to be notified by phone of any such occurrence through the Graduate Nursing Office at 812-465-1154.
+Faculty is to be notified by phone of any such occurrence through the Graduate Nursing Office at 812-465-1154.
 Students may be requested to come to campus for clinical evaluation.
 Faculty are responsible for the finial clinical grade.

-The total number of hours required in any one office or clinical site varies according to the individual preceptor agreement and the type of experience required.
+The number of hours needed in any one office or clinical site will vary according to the individual preceptor agreement and the type of experience required.
 The student will inform the preceptor about the expected number of hours required for the program in which he or she is enrolled.

-The student is expected to progressively develop competence in taking histories, performing physicals and determining a plan of care.
-The preceptor is to encourage the development of an independent practice and must be physically in the office or clinic facility while the student is practicing in the student role.
-At the beginning of the experience the preceptor should be with the student as he or she interacts with the patient.
-As the student develops competence the preceptor should allow the student to assess the patient independently and verbally report the assessment results, the need for additional data and a plan of care.
+The student is expected to progressively develop competence and independence in taking histories, preforming physicals, identifying diagnosis’ with appropriate differentials, and developing a treatment plan.
+The preceptor must be physically present in the office or clinical facility while the student is practicing in this student role.
+As the student develops competency, the preceptor should allow the student to assess the patient independently, verbally report the assessment results, the need for additional data and a plan of care.
 The preceptor should then verify findings and concur or revise the plan of care.
-The student is expected to develop competence and skill over time.

 Students need to know the policy for recording on patient records.
-If students are not allowed to record or dictate on the patient record, they will be keeping their own notes for faculty review.
+If the students are not allowed to record or dictate on the patient record, they will be keeping their own notes for faculty review.
 Every patient managed by the student should have corresponding documentation.
 HIPAA will be respected on all unofficial records.

 Documentation of Care

-Providing the Memorandum of Understanding and Preceptor Agreements are completed, students are covered in the student role of advanced practice nurse by University malpractice insurance and/or their own private insurance.
+Students are covered in the student role of advanced practice nurse by University malpractice insurance and/or their own private insurance.
 The University of Southern Indiana’s malpractice insurance does not cover the preceptor.